XDeFi-tech/docs-new/about/xdefi-technologies/web-app.md

 _Easy way to DeFi_

-XDEFI Technologies provide an all in one interface accessible from desktop to manage your assets from all networks supported within XDEFI Wallet.
+XDEFI Technologies provide an all in one interface accessible from desktop to manage your assets from all networks supported within Ctrl Wallet.

 The platform is divided in 6 tabs: